kwame-mintah/ms-office-add-in-outlook-playground/README.md

 # 🛝 Microsoft (ms) office add-in outlook playground

+⚠️ ⚠️ Archived because I don't Microsoft 365, which is what you need to be able to add your own add-ins ⚠️ ⚠️

 As the name of the repository suggests, it's just a [_playground_](https://dictionary.cambridge.org/dictionary/english/playground).
 A place for me to better understand creating add-ins for [Microsoft outlook](https://learn.microsoft.com/en-gb/office/dev/add-ins/).